Kusnierewicz/Blackjack-game-in-JS/README.md

 # The Codecademy assigment: Build Blackjack Game in JavaScript.
 You can check my progress [here](http://kusnierewicz.github.io/Blackjack-game-in-JS/)

 My first game ever made.
-It's simple JavaScript game to play in your browser.
-There are simple graphics avalible - no styling yet.
+It's simple JavaScript game to play in your browser with some stylish graphics now :)).

 Challenge can be found [here](https://www.codecademy.com/courses/blackjack-part-1/0/1)

+## Game highlights

+* Ace as special card is avalueted as "1" or "11" depends on players final result.
+* Card Deck is generated and then shuffled twice before the start of the game.
+* Player can't get any more cards after he reaches "21" or gets passed it.

 ## Difference vs original rules

-* Ace as special card should be anabled to value "1" and "11" depends on players final result.
-Right now it can only have value "11"
-* You shouldn't be able to get cards after you reach "21" or more.
-Now you can keep collecting cards indefinitely
-* Card Deck is not generated once before the start of the game.
-Random card is generated every time there is need for one.
-So two instances of the same cards can appear in the game
+* There is no 2 cards on 2 cards phase.
+Player gets all his cards first, than Dealer gets all his cards next.
 * AI of the dealer is very simple.
 He is drawing next card if his score is below "17".
+Even if player has already lost.

 ### Blacjack Game overview: